All Episodes

 The sky isn't really falling.

-When actually things are getting better, uh yesterday's tax increase was a sign of progress.
+Yesterday's tax increase was a sign of progress.

-And also, please don't refer to the democrat philosophy.
+And also, please don't refer to the Democrat philosophy.

 It's democratic.